dogerasputin/Leaves-Segmentation-Challenge/README.md

 ## Introduction

-The **Leaves Segmentation Challenge** addresses the task of segmenting leaves from images, a fundamental step in plant phenotyping and agricultural research.
-Accurate segmentation of leaves from images enables automated analysis of plant growth, health, and development.

-In this challenge, we employ a U-Net architecture, a popular convolutional neural network (CNN) model known for its effectiveness in image segmentation tasks.
-The U-Net architecture consists of a contracting path to capture context and a symmetric expanding path for precise localization.

-To prepare the dataset for training, we convert the label annotations into grayscale images, facilitating the segmentation process.
-During training, we utilize the AdamW optimizer and a cosine annealing learning rate scheduler.
-The choice of these optimization techniques helps in efficiently navigating the parameter space and converging to a desirable solution.

-For loss computation, we employ the L1 loss function, which calculates the mean absolute error between predicted and ground truth pixel values.
-This loss function is suitable for segmentation tasks as it penalizes deviations regardless of direction, ensuring robust training.

-The training process spans over 15 epochs, during which the model learns to accurately segment leaves from images.
-Upon completion of training, the final achieved loss is 0.0309, indicative of the model's ability to minimize segmentation errors and generalize well to unseen data.

-In the subsequent sections, we present the results of the trained model, showcasing the loss curve, predicted segmentations, and ground truth annotations.
-These visualizations offer insights into the performance and efficacy of the developed segmentation pipeline.
+This repository encompasses two distinct types of models designed for the leaf segmentation challenge:

+- Semantic Segmentation
+- Instance Segmentation

+### Semantic Segmentation

+For the semantic segmentation task, we implemented the U-Net model, which is renowned for its effectiveness in medical image segmentation.
+The model's architecture facilitates precise segmentation by using a contracting path to capture context and a symmetric expanding path for localization.
+To optimize the performance, we employed the L1 loss function, which is particularly suitable for regression tasks as it is less sensitive to outliers.
+The AdamW optimizer was chosen due to its adaptive learning rate capabilities and decoupled weight decay, which aids in faster convergence.
+Furthermore, we adopted a cosine annealing learning rate adjustment strategy to dynamically adjust the learning rate during training, thus enhancing the model's ability to converge to a global minimum.
+This comprehensive approach resulted in a rapid decrease in loss, with the model achieving optimal performance after a total of 10 epochs.

+### Instance Segmentation

+In addressing the instance segmentation task, we leveraged the Mask R-CNN model, an extension of the Faster R-CNN model, designed to provide pixel-level segmentation of objects in an image.
+This model is equipped with a backbone network, which in our case, after thorough experimentation, was determined to be ResNet50.
+The selection of ResNet50 was based on its balance between performance and computational efficiency.
+Additionally, we utilized pre-trained weights from the COCO dataset, which provided a solid foundation for our model, enabling it to achieve faster convergence and improved accuracy.
+For optimization, we opted for Stochastic Gradient Descent (SGD), known for its robustness and efficiency in training deep learning models.
+Our training regimen, encompassing a total of 10 epochs, resulted in a significant reduction in loss and optimal model performance.

+Both models demonstrated excellent results in their respective tasks, with rapid convergence and effective loss reduction, underscoring the efficacy of our chosen methodologies and hyperparameters.
+This repository serves as a comprehensive guide for implementing and optimizing both semantic and instance segmentation models for the leaf segmentation challenge.

 ## Prerequisites